 Come on First Fridays of the month to watch the town of Dayton come alive with arts and culture from 5 to 10 PM throughout the area.

 Eat dinner at Lily’s Bistro for a sensational seasonal meal.
 I can personally vouch for the amazing trio of Deviled Eggs of the Day (what a clever idea!) and the Shrimp and Grits with creole sauce and green onions.
 Lily’s has really great food!
 Later pop into the Toxic Brew Company for a house-brewed Bavarian or Belgian beer.

 Need a place to stay while in Dayton?
 Try the SpringHill Suites by Marriott Dayton North.

-Taylor and I rented a sleek and stylish 2017 Mazda6 for our two-week spring getaway.
+We drove a sleek and stylish Mazda6 for our two-week spring getaway.
 Red (we named our car) was lovely against the dreary landscape and weather of Ohio in March.
 We experienced extreme weather; from pouring rain to heavy snow, the rental handled wonderfully in the elements.

 Our Mazda6 got 30 MPG and performed like a star on the roads.
 We really liked its Soul Red Metallic paint and the Parchment Nappa leather interior.
 What a beauty!